Skip to content

 how_many_years_string = f"{how_many_years} {LOCALE_CATALOG['years']}"

-# Calculate the number of months between start_date and end_date:
+# Format the number of months between start_date and end_date:

 how_many_months_string = f"1 {LOCALE_CATALOG['month']}"